wikimedia/wikimediafoundation-org/plugins/broken-link-checker/readme.txt

 Oh, and one more thing… we hope you enjoy our free offerings as much as we’ve loved making them for you!

 == Changelog ==

+= 2.1.0 =
+* Improved admin menus, so they are separated to Cloud and Local Engine.
+* Fix multiple emails issue.
+* Fix Dashboard fonts.
+* Fix insisting line-through text decoration on links in front end.

 = 2.0.0 =
 * Version 2 release